 The NAO recently clarified the Government Furnished Equipment (GFE) issue, stating that during the competitive design phase, bidders indicated that they would withdraw from the competition unless the MoD excluded £90 million of GFE from the budget.
 This was subsequently agreed upon and the Type 31 frigate price tag will effectively be £268M per ship.
 Since the Type 31 will carry weapons and sensors that are almost all new to RN service, the £18M per ship of GFE is proportionally relatively small.
 As of March 2021, £280M had been spent on the Type 31 project.

-The construction of the covered shipbuilding hall at Rosyth is almost complete and the timeline for the Type 31 will see the design phase completed this year and the first steel cut before the end of this Summer.
+The construction of the covered shipbuilding hall at Rosyth is almost complete and the timeline for the Type 31 will see the design phase completed this year and the first steel cut for HMS Venturer in September 2021.
 The rapid build-up of the Rosyth facility is reflected in the fact that 17% of the workers employed by Babcock on Type 31 are temporary contractors, compared with just 1% of those working for BAE Systems on Type 26.

-The first ship, HMS Active will be in the water in 2023, handed over to the RN in 2025 and fully in-service by 2027.
+The first ship will be in the water in 2023, handed over to the RN in 2025 and fully in-service by 2027.
 A planned production drumbeat will see a ship laid down every 12 months and ship completed in around 28 months.
-The final vessel, HMS Venturer is expected to enter service in February 2030.
+The final vessel is expected to enter service in February 2030.
 As a ‘turnkey’ contract, once handed to the customer they are entirely responsible for bringing the ships into service.
 Under current plans, the RN expects to forward-deploy these general-purpose frigates, probably based in the Gulf, Indo-Pacific and Mediterranean.